Gilgamesh8712/conJavascript/README.md

 10. What is the application doing?
-It calculates first the difference between Uper and Lower Limit and than set the result with factorization.
+It calculates first the difference between Uper and Lower Limit and multiply with a random number than set the result with factorization.
-Exp.
-Lower Limit:2  Uper Limit:5  calculate: 5-2 == 3 -> 3! == 6
 If Uper Limit is smaller than Lower Limit than it shows an error like in the checkLimits function.

 # Further Information